eddyleelin/eddyleelin-old.github.io/README.md

 # Welcome to My Blog
-This is the repository for editing posts on -[my blog](eddyleelin.github.io).
+This is the repository for editing posts on [my blog](eddyleelin.github.io).
 Thanks for checking it out!